Spain exhumes bodies at Franco-era shrine

 Like González Moreno and Gil Calonga, the bodies of the Lapeñas were later moved and reburied in the Valley of the Fallen without their families' permission.

-Relatives of the men tried to gain enter the site on Monday but were refused access by the authorities.
+Relatives of the men tried to enter the site on Monday but were refused access by the authorities.

 Purificación Lapeña, granddaughter of Manuel, said the start of the exhumations marked a "historic day".
 "I don't think they will be unable to get in, either - with today's technology you can do anything," she said.

-Republican prisoners who had fought against Gen Franco's nationalist troops during the conflict were forced to work on the construction of the Valley of the Fallen monument, which is located some 50 kilometres (31 miles) north of Spain's capital, Madrid.
+Republican prisoners who had fought against Gen Franco's nationalist troops during the conflict were forced to work on the construction of the Valley of the Fallen monument, some 50km (31 miles) north of Spain's capital, Madrid.